How to Design a Website Menu

 This guide focuses on the menu design—what the menu looks like and how it works.
 If you want to learn how to design a website menu, display it on every page of your website, or create a navigation menu for a particular web page, we recommend that you read another guide:

 The navigation menu is a list of links that lead to various pages of your website or specific sections within a particular web page.
-It helps website visitors to navigate between the website pages or different sections of a specific page.
+Each link is a menu item.
+The menu is used for helping website visitors to navigate between the website pages or different sections of a specific page.

 General tips